TheFuzzProgrammer/StockViewer/README.md

 # Stock Viewer
+Another program to control your stock, sales, and more.
 ## Remember to use /CLR
 - Use visualc++ compiler w /clr param
 ## It REQUIRES an MySql Database for work